jesserichmanNYC/blog/content/post/perfect_docker_java.md

 Anyway, **Epsilon GC** is not available yet, so it’s just an interesting theoretical use case for a moment.

-## Building Java application with Builder container
+## Building Java applications with Builder container

 As you can probably see, in the previous step, I did not explain how I’ve created the application WAR file.

-Of course, there is a Maven project file `pom.xml` and every Java developer knows how to build it.
-But, in order to do so, you need to install _same Java Build tools_ (JDK and Maven) on _every machine_, where you are building the application.
-You need to have the same versions, use same repositories and share same configurations.
-It’s possible, but if you have different projects and need different tools, versions, and configurations, the development environment management can quickly become a nightmare.
-You may also want to run your build on a clean machine that does not have Java or Maven installed,
+Of course, there is a Maven project file `pom.xml` which most Java developers should be familiar with.
+But, in order to actually build, you need to install the _same Java Build tools_ (JDK and Maven) on _every machine_, where you are building the application.
+You need to have the same versions, use the same repositories and share the same configurations.
+While's tt’s possible, managing different projects that rely on different tools, versions, configurations, and development environments can quickly become a nightmare.

-You might also want to run a build on a clean machine that does not have Java or Maven installed, _what should you do?_
+What if you might also want to run a build on a clean machine that does not have Java or Maven installed? _What should you do?_

 ### Java Builder Container